lynnsouz/lynnsouz/README.md

   - Asynchronous programming.

 ## Stefanini
+    - Jan 2019 to Aug 2019
-> Develop features for the Banco do Brasil app with ReactNative(JavaScript).
+  - Develop features for the Banco do Brasil app with ReactNative(JavaScript).
-> SCRUM.
+  - SCRUM.

 ## Yi Mobile / Orbit Labs
+    - Jan 2017 to Jan 2019
-> Build uniquely beautiful and robust user interfaces with Apple’s frameworks.
+  - Build uniquely beautiful and robust user interfaces with Apple’s frameworks.
-> REST and networking protocols.
+  - REST and networking protocols.
-> CocoaPods integration.
+  - CocoaPods integration.
-> Publicate sophisticated new releases at AppStore and TestFlight.
+  - Publicate sophisticated new releases at AppStore and TestFlight.
->
+  -

 ## BEPiD(Brazilian Education Program for iOS Development) or Apple Developer Academy
+    - Jan 2015 to Dec 2016
-> Learn iOS development and Debugging at Xcode.
+  - Learn iOS development and Debugging at Xcode.
 (Objective-C and Swift)
-> Apple frameworks.
+  - Apple frameworks.
-> Cocoa touch.
+  - Cocoa touch.
-> CBL methodology.
+  - CBL methodology.
-> IBM Watson development and integration.
+  - IBM Watson development and integration.
->